INTERCHAIN FEES

 Interchain operations rely on node operators to submit transactions across multiple chains, forming a critical component of blockchain consensus and execution.
 To ensure the sustainability of these operations, a robust Gas Model has been introduced.

-Implemented as a lightweight add-on to the mesh layer, the Gas Model minimizes interference with the core blockchain consensus.
+Implemented as a complex but lightweight layer, the Gas Model minimises interference with the core blockchain consensus.
 It applies to transactions submitted by users, processed through on-chain operators such as the CFR bridge, ensuring a seamless and efficient integration into the Interchain ecosystem.

-MPC Consensus Fee: The amount of MPC required to execute the consensus for the submitted transaction in terms of the native coin of the chain where the transaction is submitted.
+Consensus Fee: The amount of MPC required to execute the consensus for the submitted transaction associated with the native coin of the chain where the transaction is submitted.
+This component is directed towards the Partisia Node Ops responsible for processing the PBC consensus elements of Interchain.
+Root costs.

-Transaction Execution Fee: The amount of native gas coins of the submitting chain required to cover all gas fees across all involved chains in the transaction execution.
+Execution Fee: The amount of native gas coin of the submitting chain required to cover all gas fees across all involved chains in the transaction execution.
+This component is broader and covers costs beyond PBC root costs.

 Last updated